Moogerah, Queensland: History

 The name Moogerah was used by Yuggera people, meaning thunder.

 In 1906, dairy farms of 81 to 261 acre were sold as the Moogera Paddock estate.
 The estate was centred around the confluence of Coulsen's and Reynold's Creek, land which is now under the Moogerah Dam.
 One of the advertised benefits of the estate was its proximity to the proposed Via Recta railway (a "straight" route from Brisbane to Sydney), which was never built.

 Moogerah Provisional School opened on 4 August 1908.
 It became Moogerah State School on 1 January 1909.
 The school closed in 1962.
 It was at 1601 Lake Moogerah Road (28.0692°S 152.5321°E).

-Moogerah Dam State School opened on 24 August 1959 and closed on 28 August 1961.
+Construction of the Moogerah Dam commenced in 1959 and was completed in 1961.
+Moogerah Dam Provisional School opened on 24 August 1959.
+It closed on 28 August 1961 with the remaining students transferred to Engelsburg State School in Kalbar (later renamed Kalbar State School).